webmuds/guide/docs/attributes.md

 ### `ResCapMin` and `ResCapMax` (Resistance Caps)

 Percentage values that represent the minimum and maximum amount of resistance percentages the character can earn.
+The default values can be adjusted by creators.

 The maximum defaults to 100, and is used in the diminishing formula of the `Res` attribute.
+Any value above 100 means the target will be **healed** when hit by an attack of that type, so use with caution.

 The minimum defaults to -100, meaning characters can be debuffed enough to take double incoming damage at most.